aws-solutions/media-insights-on-aws/README.md

 **MediaInsightsEnginePython37Layer** is a lambda layer required to build new operator lambdas

-**WebAppCloudfrontUrl** is the Url for the sample Media Insights web application
+**MediaInsightsWebAppUrl** is the Url for the sample Media Insights web application

 **WorkflowApiEndpoint** is the endpoint for accessing the Workflow APIs to create, update, delete and execute MIE workflows.